joacof98/CosmereDB/README.md

 ```
 ### In the /sql folder:
 Here are the SQL scripts for creating the database and tables locally.
-Run the queries in schema.sql and data.sql to create and populate the tables.
+Run the queries in schema.sql and data.sql using your DBMS to create and populate the tables.
 The queries.sql script just have some queries to test the tables.

 ## Run the app